eBay SEO: How to Optimize Your Listings and Boost Your Cassini Rankings

 Upload clear images of your products and make sure they showcase your items from multiple angles.
 You want your product photos to show off the various features of your products, so shoppers know exactly what they’re getting.
 The goal is to drive sales by giving people more confidence in their purchase decision.

-If you’re Printful customer, use our mockup generator to create different types of mockups that showcase your product.
+If you’re a Printful customer, use our Mockup Generator to create different types of mockups that showcase your product.

-So far we’ve discussed what you should do to improve your rankings.
-Now let’s move on to what you shouldn’t do when trying to get your listings to rank on eBay.
+So far I’ve talked about what you should do to improve your rankings.
+Now let’s move on to what you should avoid when trying to get your listings to rank on eBay.

 1. Stuffing your titles and descriptions with keywords

-Keyword stuffing is a big no-no in any SEO strategy.
-It creates a poor user experience, as it makes the text difficult to read and raises red flags with search engines, which can lead to penalties and poor eBay rankings.
+Keyword stuffing means oversaturating a text with keywords, and is a big no-no in any SEO strategy.
+It creates a poor user experience as it makes the text difficult to read and raises red flags with search engines, which can lead to penalties and poor eBay rankings.

-What should you do instead?
-Don’t overuse your keywords; follow eBay’s recommended keyword density of 5-7%.
+What to do?
+Don’t overuse your keywords and follow eBay’s recommended keyword density of 5–7%.
 And remember to write for human beings, not search engines.
+To tell whether a text will read well and not come off as spammy, read it out loud.
+If something seems off to you, it will definitely sound off to your customers.

 2. Clickbait in your titles